Multi District Denmark looks forward to welcoming you to your new home for a year, TEAM W20

 Whenever possible, make sure that your luggage has been checked through to the final destination airport.
 In most cases, custom clearance will take place at your final destination.

-It is important that you log into the database and supply the information about your travel itenerary under Travel Plan not later than July 15 th 2019.
-Be sure that also your hos club is informed about your arrival.
+It is important that you log into the database and supply the information about your travel itenerary under Travel Plan not later than December 31st 2019.
+Be sure that also your host club is informed about your arrival.

 VISA TO DENMARK:

-You will need a one-year visa from beginning of August 2019 to mid July 2020.
+You will need a one-year visa / residence permit from 15th of January 2020 to 31st of December 2020.
 You can apply for and obtain the visa before you arrive in Denmark.

 How to apply

-A guide/manual to application can be found on this site, and you can find more answers on www.newtodenmark.dk
+A guide/manual to application is attached, and you can find more answers on www.newtodenmark.dk

 Be sure to have ALL the documents ready when you start.
 The Danish immigration authorities accepts scanned PDF documents in good quality and in color.
 If you scan your passport all pages including cover must be scanned to one file.
 Files must not exceed 10 Mb in total.

-The fee for applying for visa is now DKK 1900.
+The fee for applying for visa is for 2019 = 1900 DKK.
 You can pay with a credit card.
 (Follow the link online) Note that applications after 1st of January may have another price.